eh3rrera/ocpj8-notes/04-Lambda-Built-in-Functional-Interfaces/1-Use-the-built-in-interfaces-included-in-the-java.util.function-package-such-as-Predicate-Consumer-Function-and-Supplier.md

 ````

 ###Consumer
 This functional interface represents an operation that accepts a single input argument and returns no result.
 The real outcome is the side-effects it produces.
-Since it's a functional interface, you can pass a lambda expressions wherever a *Consumer* is expected.
+Since it's a functional interface, you can pass a lambda expression wherever a *Consumer* is expected.

 See the [API](https://docs.oracle.com/javase/8/docs/api/java/util/function/Consumer.html) to know the methods of this interface.